Kalamazoo River water or watershed scenery in Michigan

 If the Kalamazoo is high, muddy, or questionable after storms, compare the Huron River for another park-access warmwater plan, the Raisin River for southeast Michigan warmwater fishing, or the Muskegon for a larger west-side river after checking current rules.

-Michigan statewide fishing regulations apply, and current Eat Safe Fish guidance should be checked before keeping or eating fish from the Kalamazoo River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Michigan statewide fishing rules apply, and current Eat Safe Fish guidance should be checked before keeping or eating fish from the Kalamazoo River.

 Comstock flow-reference reach